Kjm489/Kjm489.github.io/FAQ.md

 Q: Do you offer any refunds?

 Yes, within 7 days but I still retain 20% of any and eveey fee paid, Clients receive 80% in return.
+After 7 days no refund is issued.